“`xml

 Continuing Education and Benefits

-The Navy values lifelong learning.
+The Navy believes in lifelong learning.

-Sailors can earn degrees while serving.
+Sailors can pursue degrees while serving.

 Other perks include: